seanox/aspect-js/README.md

 CR: Composite Object Lookup: Added support now for arrays (also associative)
 CR: Composite Render: Extension with the attribute 'release' as an indicator that an element was rendered.
 CR: Composite Render: Support of expressions for all composite / render attributes (new ID and EVETNS)
+CR: Composite Render Iterate: Correction/Optimization in general
-CR: Composite Render Iterate: Optimization by using markup as template instead of node copy
+CR: Composite Render Attributes: undefined as return value of an expression deletes an attribute
 CR: Composite Scan: Omission of the intermediate step between render and mount
 CR: Composite Mount: Revision of the object/model binding
 CR: Composite Mount: Stricter use of the hierarchy of IDs in the DOM